Home Travel TipsThe 12 Cheapest Airlines for International Flights in 2026

 • 🏠 Base: Oslo Gardermoen Airport (OSL)

-Their Boeing 787 Dreamliners make a huge difference on long flights.
+Their Boeing 787 Dreamliners make a huge difference on longer flights.
 You get less jet lag thanks to better cabin pressure, windows that are 30% larger than standard, and decent legroom even in regular economy.
-The free basic WiFi lets you stay connected over the Atlantic without paying, though you’ll need to upgrade for streaming.

-The real win with Norwegian is their straightforward pricing model.
-Base fares can start around $500 roundtrip during sales, and their Premium cabin gives you a near-business experience (extra legroom, meals, priority everything) for about the same price as other airlines’ regular economy.
+Their Premium cabin gives you a near-business experience (extra legroom, meals, priority everything) for about the same price as other airlines’ regular economy.
 Their Norwegian Reward program lets you earn CashPoints on every flight that can be applied to any future booking with no blackout dates.
-For budget travelers who still want some comfort on those long transatlantic flights, Norwegian delivers affordability without the usual low-cost carrier compromises.
+For budget travelers who still want some comfort, Norwegian delivers affordability without the usual low-cost carrier compromises.

 Norwegian Air is one of those budget international airlines that is really memorable